thehans/funcutils/std_algorithm_status.md

 **Status** | **Function Name** | **Description**
 ---------- | ----------------- | ---------------
-:white_check_mark: | max | returns the greater of the given values
+:heavy_check_mark: | max | returns the greater of the given values
-:white_check_mark: | max_element | returns the largest element in a range
+:heavy_check_mark: | max_element | returns the largest element in a range
-:white_check_mark: | min | returns the smaller of the given values
+:heavy_check_mark: | min | returns the smaller of the given values
-:white_check_mark: | min_element | returns the smallest element in a range
+:heavy_check_mark: | min_element | returns the smallest element in a range
-:white_check_mark: | minmax | returns the smaller and larger of two elements
+:heavy_check_mark: | minmax | returns the smaller and larger of two elements
-:white_check_mark: | minmax_element | returns the smallest and the largest elements in a range
+:heavy_check_mark: | minmax_element | returns the smallest and the largest elements in a range
 :heavy_check_mark: | clamp | clamps a value between a pair of boundary values

 ## Comparison operations